TEST 2: Applying Power And Ground To The Blower Motor

 The connector has 2 wires.
-The dark blue with light green (DK BLU/LT GRN) wire supplies power and the orange with black (ORG/BLK) wire supplies Ground (via the blower switch/blower resistor).
+The blue with white stripe wire (BLU/WHT) wire supplies power and the blue with black stripe (BLU/BLK) wire supplies Ground (via the blower resistor and blower switch).

-You'll be applying power to the male spade terminal (of the blower motor itself) that connects to the DK BLU/LT GRN wire of the electrical connector.
+Apply battery power to the blower motor's male spade terminal that connects to the BLU/WHT wire of the electrical connector.

-You'll be applying Ground to the male spade terminal (of the blower motor itself) that connects to the ORG/BLK wire of the electrical connector.
+Apply battery Ground to the blower motor's male spade terminal that connects to the BLU/BLK wire of the electrical connector.

 The blower motor should run.

-CASE 3: The blower motor did not run.
-This test result tells you that the blower motor is defective and needs to be replaced.
+CASE 3: the blower motor did not run.
+This test result let you know that your 2.0L Honda CR-V's blower motor is defective and needs to be replaced.

 Where To Buy The Blower Motor

-You can find a complete list of 3.8L Ford Mustang tutorials in this index:
+You can find a complete list of tutorials here: Honda 2.0L Index Of Articles.